 There may be occasions in which students need an alternate technology plan due to unforeseen circumstances, such as internet outages at home.
 In preparation for such circumstances, students should identify an alternate location with free WiFi, a computer lab, and/or other needed accommodations.
-Examples include a Point University education site, public library, or restaurant.
+Examples include a Point University education site during facility hours, public library, or restaurant.